hiredigital-exercises/test-ats/README.md

     - Inputs must be placed on the actual page (the user should not have to click an 'Edit button').
     - You must have a technique for handling many inputs on a single page.

+2. Use common sense for displaying content from the provided data files.

-2. You must use QuillJS on `proposal` and `notes` fields.
+3. You must use QuillJS on `proposal` and `notes` fields.
     - Each of the fields should expand in height based on the amount of content.
     - Use the default toolbar provided.

-3. You must use functional components and hooks and the latest version of React.
+4. You must use functional components and hooks and the latest version of React.

-4. These pages must also work on IE11.
+5. These pages must also work on IE11.

-5. You can use any technique you wish to save / preserve the data, but it should be in a way that can be done without the need of a backend server.
+6. You can use any technique you wish to save / preserve the data, but it should be in a way that can be done without the need of a backend server.

-6. You should deploy the code to Vercel to demo.
+7. You should deploy the code to Vercel to demo.

-7. Add both functional and unit tests for the pages and components you make
+8. Add both functional and unit tests for the pages and components you make

-8. For the components you create, you should also create Storybook examples.
+9. For the components you create, you should also create Storybook examples.

 # Data provided

-You can find the necessary dummy data in the `data folder`
+You can find the necessary dummy data in the `data folder`.
+Review the structure carefully.
 ```
 /data
     /campaign_list.json